Table of Contents

 You must include in income a greater percentage (up to 85%) of any social security or equivalent railroad retirement benefits you received.

-The following credits are reduced at income levels half those for a joint return:
+The following credits and deductions are reduced at income levels half those for a joint return:

 If your spouse itemizes deductions, you cannot claim the standard deduction.
 If you can claim the standard deduction, your basic standard deduction is half the amount allowed on a joint return.